 Ask these 10 things when you want to hire a trademark attorney

 For most people, finding and hiring the right attorney can be daunting.
-When it comes to identifying a trusted trademark attorney to guide your brand in the global marketplace, the task can be even more daunting.
+The task can be even more daunting when it comes to identifying a trusted trademark attorney to guide your brand in the global marketplace.
 Choosing the wrong trademark attorney can be costly.
-In Part 1 of two parts, (How to Hire a Trademark Attorney Part 2), we explore the first five things you need to know.
+In Part 1 of two parts 1 and part 2, we explore the first five things you need to know.

 Knowing the answers to the following questions will help guide brand owners in identifying this valuable brand team member.

 The I-Brand trademark attorney has an awareness and understanding of Internet marketing and advertising issues as well as the interplay between domains and trademarks.
 The expert trademark attorney can offer honest, tough love advice. . .

 2. Experience and training of the trademark attorney.
 Unlike some legal specialties that require additional certification training, such as family law, tax, or patents, expertise for a trademark attorney is most often developed through mentoring and hands-on experience.
 With the advent of online filings, trademark registration can appear deceptively simple.
 Knowing how to navigate the Trademark Office website does not make for an expert trademark attorney.
 Understanding what to file and how to properly describe the goods and services comes only from training and experience.

 The expert trademark attorney is there through thick and thin, to offer advice and counseling as you navigate the surprising hairpin turns of e-commerce.
-An aspiring brand owner is better off looking for a team member and trusted advisor, not a one-time pit stop.— Cheryl Hodgson
+An aspiring brand owner is better off looking for a team member and trusted advisor, not a one-time pit stop.

 Will your brand have a strong online presence and attract an international client base?
 If so, foreign registration strategies are important and can be quite complex.
-Various treaties are used to facilitate foreign filings, but not all countries are members of each.
-Foreign associates may need to be hired to file dir ectly in certain countries, and using the treaties are not always the best tactics.
+Various treaties are used to facilitate foreign filings, but not all countries are members.
+Foreign associates may need to be hired to file directly in certain countries, and using the treaties are not always the best tactic.
 In addition, proven expertise in global domain name management and dealing with domain name poaching is an important skill set.
-U.S. based businesses often find brand names and websites knocked off in other English speaking countries, including the UK and Australia.
+U.S.-based businesses often find brand names and websites knocked off in other English-speaking countries, including the UK and Australia.